 Regardless of the type of damages sought in a California personal injury lawsuit, an award will be limited if you are partly to blame for an accident.
 Pure comparative negligence is applied to all damages, regardless of classification.

-If you have been injured in an accident you should contact an experienced personal injury attorney, regardless of your level of culpability for the incident.
+If you have been injured in an accident you should contact an personal injury lawyer, regardless of your level of culpability for the incident.
 Even if it determined that you are 99% at-fault for an accident, you are still legally entitled to seek damages from other involved parties.